 They make up about over 90% of all animals on Earth, yet most people do not acknowledge their presences.
-Again everyone knows the Koala bear, a snake, a fish but when it comes to arthropods they are left in the dark.
+Again everyone knows the cute and lovable Koala bear, believe all snakes are deadly, a slippery fish but when it comes to arthropods they are left in the dark.
 Oh no not those creepy crawlies, bang splat got it.
 They play a major role in maintaining ecosystems as pollinators, recyclers of nutrients, scavengers and food for other animals yet most people detest them, have phobias at the sight of them, and cannot name even a hand full of them.
 Their lives remain a secret to all but the Arachnologist, Carcinologist, Entomologist and Myriapodologists.

 Despite being the most abundant species on the planet very little is known about the complex relationships that exist between artropods, flora and their biodiversity influences they have even on the basic fundamenltals of an ecosystem.
 Arthropod driven functions, like herbivory and pest-control, with their direct and indirect associations among other arthropods flora and fauna are still basically in the initial stages of science.
 Very few studies and none to my knowledge have been undertaken on the affects of arthropods on depleting natural habitats, global warming and the extinction of so many plant communities.
 Most studies in the past have been restricted to the elimination of species, which compete in consuming human crop production.